Penn State seeks 8th NCAA wrestling title in nine years

 Still, there should be plenty of fascinating individual battles throughout the three-day event, culminating with 10 championships matches on Saturday night.

-This is where things could get interesting.
-Penn State's Vincenzo Joseph ceded the top spot at 165 pounds after getting beat 9-3 by emerging Iowa star Alex Marinelli at the recent Big Ten championships.
+JOSEPH-MARINELLI: Penn State’s Vincenzo Joseph ceded the top spot at 165 pounds after getting beat 9-3 by emerging Iowa star Alex Marinelli at the recent Big Ten championships.
 If those two can fight their way to a rematch, it might be the most anticipated match of the national tournament.
-Marinelli, a sophomore, is unbeaten this season. ...Shakur Rasheed is seeded behind Ohio State's Myles Martin at 184 pounds.
-Both are unbeaten, but Martin won the Big Ten title after Rasheed forfeited because of a knee injury he's been dealing with all season ...Oklahoma State's Derek White is the top seed at 285 pounds, ahead of Anthony Cassar of Penn State and Gable Steveson of Minnesota.
-Steveson, a freshman, was unbeaten before Cassar tripped him up in the conference tournament.
+Marinelli, a sophomore, is unbeaten this season.

+WEIGHT TO WATCH: There might not be a more competitive weight class in the entire meet than at 125 pounds.
+Northwestern’s Sebastian Rivera is the top seed, but only Nickal and Nolf have been as dominant as Virginia’s Jack Mueller, who is seeded fifth.

 Post a comment as